FrederikLizakJohansen/ciftty/README.md

 `ciftty` is a terminal CIF crystal structure viewer and editor written in Rust.

 Renders atomic structures as shaded ASCII spheres with bonds, periodic images, and a unit-cell wireframe.
-It can also simulate powder XRD patterns and edit/save structures directly in the TUI.
+It can also simulate XRD patterns and edit/save structures directly in the TUI.

 ## Install